rghv234/snake/README.md

 Clone this repo and run `love .` to start the game.

-Customize graphics, snake behavior, arena size etc. by modifying `main.lua`.
+Customize graphics, snake behavior, arena size etc. by modifying `game.lua`.
 See [LOVE2D documentation](https://love2d.org/wiki/Main_Page) for help.

 ## Credits